CommonRoad/commonroad-drivability-checker/doc/dependencies.rst

 System Requirements
 -------------------

-The software is written in Python 3.6/3.7 and tested on MacOs and Linux.
+The software is written in Python 3.10 and tested on MacOs and Linux.
 The usage of the Anaconda_ Python distribution is strongly recommended.
-The requirements are a C++11 compiler and CMake.
-The requirements for the Python wrapper are C++11 compiler, CMake, and min.
-Python 3.6 with development headers.
+The requirements are a C++17 compiler and CMake.
+The requirements for the Python wrapper are C++17 compiler, CMake, and at least Python 3.10 with development headers.
 The following minimum versions of CMake and pip are required:

-* **CMake**: version 3.10 or above
+* **CMake**: version 3.20 or above
 * **Pip**: version 21.3 or above

 If you are a Mac user, we additionally recommend you to use Homebrew_, allowing you to install required dependencies such as Eigen.